conniejhe/Surface-Cutting/README.md

   * [Compiling Custom Plugins](#compiling-custom-plugins)

 ## Introduction ##
 This repository contains the source code for the surface cutting plugin project for Paraview.
-All plugins are developed using Paraview's Plugin Development framework, which is described in greater detail here: https://www.paraview.org/Wiki/ParaView/Plugin_HowTo#Adding_plugins_to_ParaView_source
+The following plugins have been developed specifically for use by the Center of Imaging Science.
+All plugins were developed using Paraview's Plugin Development framework, which is described in greater detail here: https://www.paraview.org/Wiki/ParaView/Plugin_HowTo#Adding_plugins_to_ParaView_source

 Developing custom plugins for Paraview requires a Paraview version that is compiled and built from source.
 Details on how to do that are here: https://www.paraview.org/Wiki/ParaView:Build_And_Install